 Regardless, I Am Called to Forgive

-And so I am praying for a change in heart; for an attitude of forgiveness; for a willingness to readmit them to my world.
+And so I am praying for a change in heart, for an attitude of forgiveness, and for a willingness to readmit them to my world.
 I know it will not be easy.
 But it is necessary if Jesus is truly to be my Lord.